Hadi-Tavana/Multisite-AD-Lab/README.md

-# Lab with IPsec VPN and Security Monitoring
+# Hands-on Enterprise Lab for AD, IPsec VPN, and Security Monitoring With Simulated Attacks

 Welcome to the multisite active directory lab with site-to-site VPN configuration and implemented security measures.
 This lab has been created in collaboration with [edris526](https://github.com/edris526).